-The levy shall be equal to one per cent of the total of the gross wages paid by the employers in the period prior to the date of such assessment in respect of all employees on whom this levy is imposed.11 Any sum due and unpaid on the date shall bear interest from that date at the rate of one per cent per month or part of a month until payment.12
+The levy shall be equal to one per cent of the total of the gross wages paid by the employers in the period prior to the date of such assessment in respect of all employees on whom this levy was imposed.
+Any sum due and unpaid on the date shall bear interest from that date at the rate of one per cent per month or part of a month until payment.